ElektraInitiative/libelektra/src/plugins/spec/README.md

 spec:/server/#/name => meta:/description = value2
 ```

-Spec plugin does not know what specification to take in this case, so it appends an `error` or `warning` (if kdbGet).
+The spec plugin does not know what specification to take in this case, so it appends an `error` or `warning` (if kdbGet).

 ## Error Handling